warrior1211421/Gaming-Techies/content/posts/best-motherboard-for-i7-4790k-top-5-lists-buying-guide.md

           This motherboard is also one of those that come with limited but highly appreciating features.
 Here are some of its **most amazing and powerful features** that will definitely get you impressed.

-          The features with which this great-quality motherboard comes have an ever-lasting and fascinating effect on every user even when they use it for the very first time.
+          The features with which this **great-quality motherboard** comes have an ever-lasting and fascinating effect on every user even when they use it for the very first time.
 They don’t regret buying it for their personal use and prefer to buy it every time when they would ever need it in future.

-          Foremost, this motherboard comes with a 5-way optimization that comes along with the dual intelligent processors 5.
+          Foremost, this motherboard comes with a **5-way optimization** that comes along with the **[dual intelligent processors 5](https://www.asus.com/au/support/FAQ/1012153/)**.
 These processors make the motherboard even more compatible and worthy of introducing amazing sped to your system and make it capable of handling a wide range of daily heavy-duty tasks with greater efficiency.

           If you want your system to be highly efficient and work at the fastest speed, then installing this motherboard is a must thing.
-It comes with premium-quality SATA Express and M.2 that are capable of supporting a maximum of up to 10Gb/s data transfer.
+It comes with **premium-quality SATA Express** and M.2 that are capable of supporting a maximum of up to **10Gb/s data transfer.**

           This can help you complete your tasks even faster and let you have a more peaceful and satisfying time when you are using your device for some important purpose.